-Jennifer J. Cook is a Visiting Assistant Professor of Law and teaches first year law students legal research, analyses, writing, and oral advocacy in the Lawyering Skills program.
+Jennifer J. Cook is an Assistant Professor of Law and teaches first year law students legal research, analyses, writing, and oral advocacy in the Lawyering Skills program.
+She also teaches upper-level law courses in Privacy Law and Social Justice Lawyering.

 Professor Cook received her B.A. in Mass Communication with a minor in History from North Dakota State University in Fargo, North Dakota.
 She received her J.D. with distinction from the University of North Dakota School of Law.
 While in law school, she wrote for the North Dakota Law Review, was president of the Environmental Law Society, and a member of the Law Women’s Caucus and Delta Theta Phi.